 \subsection{Learning}

-The total supervision of our TCMP can be decoupled into several parts as described in the previous sections.
-For the regression and classification part, we loop over all the possible targets $\tau_{tgt}$.
-For each target $\tau_{tgt}^{j}$ with confidence $\tau_{conf}^{j}$, we apply winner-takes-all strategy as described in Sec.~\ref{sec:mpt_supervision}.
-Suppose $k^{*}$-th trajectory from trajectory refinement output $\tau_{reg^{'}}$ is the best trajectory which has the maximum similarity with target $\tau_{tgt}^{j}$, the classification and regression loss is defined as:
+The total supervision of our MISC can be decoupled into several parts, as described in previous sections.
+For the regression and classification parts, we loop over all the possible $J + 1$ targets $\tau_{tgt}$.
+For each target $\tau_{tgt}^{j}$ with confidence $\tau_{conf}^{j}$, we apply WTA strategy as described in Sec.~\ref{sec:mpt_supervision}.
+Suppose $k^{*}$-th trajectory from trajectory refinement output $\tau_{reg^{'}}$ is the best trajectory which has the maximum similarity with target $\tau_{tgt}^{j}$, the classification loss and regression loss are defined as: